James Whale, founder of James Whale Fund and Chairman of Kidney Cancer UK

 Nick Turkentine co-founder of James Whale Fund and CEO of Kidney Cancer UK

-We seek to reduce the harm caused by kidney cancer by increasing knowledge and awareness, providing patient information and by supporting research into the causes, prevention and treatment of the disease.
+We seek to reduce the harm caused by kidney cancer by increasing knowledge and awareness, providing patient support and information and by funding research into the causes, prevention and treatment of the disease.
 We started out as the James Whale Fund for Kidney Cancer which was set up in 2006 by the broadcaster, James Whale, following his experience of dealing with the disease in 2000 resulting in him having a kidney removed.

 Amazed at the lack of information, support and awareness for patients, James set up the charity in 2006 with CEO Nick Turkentine.
 In late 2015 Kidney Cancer UK merged with us and we changed our name on February 7 2016 to Kidney Cancer UK.